Yamanni ryu: Ryūkyū Bujutsu Kenkyu Doyukai / Kishaba-Ha Yamanni-Ryu

-Maeda Dojo
+Maeda Dojo Yamane-Ryu

 Maeda Kiyomasa was a senior student of Kishaba Chogi and was promoted to 9th Dan in Yamane-Ryu by Kishaba.
 The Kanbun (Sign) for the Yamane-Ryu Hombu dojo was gifted to Maeda by Kishaba upon his passing.
+Maeda Kiyomasa is also president of the Okinawa Shogen-Ryu Karate-Do Association, and Yamane ryu is taught is parallel to Shogen-ryu karate at the dojo.